 Most of our clients come to us with a grandparent or great-grandparent who was Canadian.
 Here’s what you need to know.

-Yes β and you may be surprised how far back the chain can go.
+Yes, and you may be surprised how far back the chain can go.
 There is no generational cap for people born before December 15, 2025.
 What matters is an unbroken line of descent from a qualifying Canadian ancestor.
 A “relevant Canadian ancestor” includes anyone born in Canada, granted Canadian citizenship after 1946, or even a British subject ordinarily resident in Canada before 1947.
-This means a great-grandparent β or in some cases even further back β can be the anchor for your claim.
+This means a great-grandparent, or in some cases even someone further back, can be the anchor for your claim.
 The key is documenting every link in the chain.

 This is a crucial distinction.
-Most applicants under Bill C-3 are not seeking a grant of citizenship β they are asking IRCC to recognize citizenship they already hold by law.
+Most applicants under Bill C-3 are not seeking a grant of citizenship.
+They are asking IRCC to recognize citizenship they already hold by law.
 If you qualify, you have been a Canadian citizen since birth.
-What you’re applying for is a Citizenship Certificate, which is simply proof of that existing status.
+What you are applying for is a Citizenship Certificate, which is simply proof of that existing status.
 This matters because it means no language tests, no residency requirements, and no knowledge exam.
 You are confirming a right, not applying for a privilege.
 Framing your application correctly from the start is something our lawyers are very experienced with.

 Book a consultation with one of our immigration lawyers.
 We’ll review your situation, confirm your eligibility, and map out your exact next steps.